 Of the remaining 50% chance, there’s roughly a 33% chance each that you will, a) be misunderstood, b) say the opposite of what you mean, and c) make a complete fool of yourself.

 This creative adaptation of word endings works better if you have a rough idea of which English words are Latin based, since both languages share those roots.
 Words with Greek origins will also usually work, since many are used for scientific names or terms.

 Where this causes mistakes is with words that have a similar root or origin but have come to change their meaning in one or the other language.
 These words that look and sound similar but have different meanings are called false cognates – incorrectly, it turns out – or false friends.

-Compromiso means commitment, promise, or engagement (to be married or any other kind), and the word for compromise is componenda, although in Mexico arreglo is commonly used.
+Compromiso means commitment, promise, or engagement (to be married or any other kind), and the word for compromise is componenda, although in Mexico arreglo is commonly heard.
 Hardly anyone uses the word componenda.

-Sometimes the meaning of similar sounding words is the opposite or entirely different.
-Terso means smooth, not terse, and en absoluto or absolutamente means absolutely not!
+Sometimes the meaning of similar-sounding words is the opposite or entirely different, for example, terso means smooth, not terse, and en absoluto or absolutamente means ‘absolutely not!’
 I absolutely agree would be estoy completamente de acuerdo.

-The new online generation has no such qualms about cognates, false or otherwise, and happily takes computer and Internet jargon from its original English and tags on the necessary Spanish endings, including conjugations.
+The online generation has no such qualms about cognates—false or otherwise—and happily takes computer and Internet jargon from its original English and tags on the necessary Spanish endings, including conjugations.
 Uploadear, atachar, taguear, tuitear, rebootear, etc. are among verbs in common use.